 Systematic survey of the universal theology of the New Church: God the Creator, the Lord the Redeemer, the Holy Spirit, the Holy Scripture and Ten Commandments, and Faith.
+Depending on enrollment, may include an RTTP simulation of the Council of Nicea.
 Text: True Christian Religion.
 3 Credits.